xcruell/FotoPi/README.md

 Planned:
 - Adding licenses and links before releasing any code.
+- Adding a continuous shooting / burst mode option, maybe interesting for astrophotography or IR photography
+- Adding AEC (Auto Exposure Compensation), essentially an auto mode for the shutter speed
 - Designing a 3D-Printed Case for the whole assembly
 - Designing other lens adapters for more support
-- Adding a continuous shooting / burst mode option, maybe interesting for astrophotography or IR photography
 - Adding hardware buttons & rotary encoder support for ISO & shutter adjust and the capture button.